Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 What To Bring on Your Inis Oirr Day Trip

 There are only a few places that sell bottled water on Inis Oirr.
-It is best to bring your own water bottle, ideally filled with enough water for the day (but you can likely get a refill from restaurants and pubs).
-A collapsible water bottle is great item for travelers.
+It is best to bring your own water, ideally with enough for the day.
+This collapsible water bottle is great item for travelers.

-We wanted to ensure we had plenty of time for sightseeing, so instead of sitting down at a restaurant for lunch, we brought a picnic lunch along with us.
-We had picked up some local bread, meat and cheese from The Cheese Press in Doolin, but the Siopa XL grocery store on Inis Oirr has all the items for a picnic meal.
+We wanted to ensure we had plenty of time for sightseeing, so we brought a picnic lunch along with us.
+The Siopa XL grocery store on Inis Oirr has takeaway food items as well.

 Comfortable Travel Shoes

-The rocky landscapes of Inisheer require that you wear a good pair of comfortable shoes for your trip.
+The rocky landscapes of Inisheer require that you wear proper foot ware for your trip.
 My favorite travel shoes – a pair of lightweight and versatile sneakers – were perfect.
-Kris, as usual, was more comfortable in his Merrel Trail Shoes.
+Kris prefers Merrell Trail Shoes.

 Weather Appropriate Gear

 On Inis Oirr, it can be sunny, rainy, windy, brisk and warm – all within the span of an hour!
-It’s best to prepare for the elements by bringing a windbreaker that doubles as a rain coat and wear layers.
+Be prepared for the elements by bringing a rain coat and wear layers.
 A travel umbrella can be useful, as well.

-Even if the weather is cool, wear sunscreen if the sun is shining.
+If the sun happens to be out, even if the weather is cool, be sure to wear sunscreen.
 I foolishly didn’t…and got sunburn on my face and arms.

 Travel Camera